rudra2807/ApplicationDevelopmentPracticals/README.md

 ## Practical 10:
 Involves creating an application for data management (storing, retrieving, editing, and deleting data) using Firebase, SQLite, or RoomDatabase.

-## Practical 11:
-Develop an application that integrates with a third-party API to transmit the user's current latitude and longitude and retrieve relevant data, such as nearby places, displaying this information either on a map or in a list format.